zeek/zeek/doc/scripting/index.rst

 ``Notice::policy`` hooks simply check the value of ``$note`` in the ``Notice::Info`` record being passed into the hook and performing an action based on the answer.
-The hook below adds the :bro:id:`Notice::ACTION_EMAIL` action for the ``SSH::Interesting_Hostname_Login`` notice raised in the :doc:`scripts/policy/protocols/ssh/interesting-hostnames.bro` script.
+The hook below adds the :bro:enum:`Notice::ACTION_EMAIL` action for the ``SSH::Interesting_Hostname_Login`` notice raised in the :doc:`/scripts/policy/protocols/ssh/interesting-hostnames` script.

 .. btest-include:: ${DOC_ROOT}/scripting/framework_notice_hook_01.bro

 In the example above we've added ``Notice::ACTION_EMAIL`` to the ``n$actions`` set.
-This set, defined in the Notice Framework scripts, can only have entries from the :bro:id:`Notice::Action` type, which is itself an enumerable that defines the values shown in the table below along with their corresponding meanings.
-The :bro:id:`Notice::ACTION_LOG` action writes the notice to the ``Notice::LOG`` logging stream which, in the default configuration, will write each notice to the ``notice.log`` file and take no further action.
-The :bro:id:`Notice::ACTION_EMAIL` action will send an email to the address or addresses defined in the :bro:id:`Notice::mail_dest` variable with the particulars of the notice as the body of the email.
+This set, defined in the Notice Framework scripts, can only have entries from the :bro:type:`Notice::Action` type, which is itself an enumerable that defines the values shown in the table below along with their corresponding meanings.
+The :bro:enum:`Notice::ACTION_LOG` action writes the notice to the ``Notice::LOG`` logging stream which, in the default configuration, will write each notice to the ``notice.log`` file and take no further action.
+The :bro:enum:`Notice::ACTION_EMAIL` action will send an email to the address or addresses defined in the :bro:id:`Notice::mail_dest` variable with the particulars of the notice as the body of the email.
-The last action, :bro:id:`Notice::ACTION_ALARM` sends the notice to the :bro:id:`Notice::ALARM_LOG` logging stream which is then rotated hourly and its contents emailed in readable ASCII to the addresses in ``Notice::mail_dest``.
+The last action, :bro:enum:`Notice::ACTION_ALARM` sends the notice to the :bro:enum:`Notice::ALARM_LOG` logging stream which is then rotated hourly and its contents emailed in readable ASCII to the addresses in ``Notice::mail_dest``.